turingschool/curriculum/source/projects/headcount.markdown

 ### Relationships Layer

-*TODO: These are just a sketch of where we're going.*
+*TODO: These are just a sketch of where we're going -- don't try to implement this yet!.*

 Assume we start with loading our data and finding a school district like this: